NAppazeller/Surfs_Up/README.md

 ## Summary:

 Given the relatively consistent temperatures in the months of June and December the success of a surf and ice cream shop appear likely.
-However, in addition to analyzing the temperatures for June and December it's recommended a thorough year-round analysis be performed as well.
+However, in addition to analyzing the temperatures for June and December it's recommended a thorough year-round temperature analysis be performed as well.
 It would also be prudent to include a wind analysis to ensure the island can offer optimal surfing conditions.